We’ve reviewed the most popular line of Plain Jane CBD flowers. Choose a Plain Jane Hemp product below or read in order from highest rated.

 Sometimes potency just doesn’t translate into effects.
 We tried this flower multiple times and it either had very slow building effects that caused us to miss most of it, or it just doesn’t have much effect at all.
 Our reviewers did note a light focused feeling, accompanying a slight “chilled out” feeling.
 But, for the most part, it left a lot to be desired relative to the options out in the market.
 The effects we did experience we would classify as sativa-dominant, indicating this is probably a better daytime strain.
 Overall, though, we expected more from this indoor flower.

 Price (9.0 out of 10)

-For being indoor flower, the Plain Jane retail price of $14.99 an eighth or $28.99 for a quarter ounce is not bad at all.
+For being indoor flower, the Plain Jane CBD retail price of $14.99 an eighth or $28.99 for a quarter ounce is not bad at all.
 A lot of indoor flower we’ve tried has been almost double that price.
+When you couple this pricing with our Plain Jane coupon “PLAINJ10“, you can’t go wrong.
 However, the price is a lesser concern if the effects aren’t living up to other indoor flower available.
-For only a dollar more than their outdoor flower, you probably wont regret getting this to try out.
+For only a dollar more than their outdoor flower, you probably won’t regret getting this to try out.
 Indoor flower, generally, is much more expensive and trying it at this price point is a treat.
-If you’re already shopping at Plain Jane, give it a shot – just don’t expect to be blown away by the effects.
+If you’re already shopping at Plain Jane CBD, give it a shot – just don’t expect to be blown away by the effects.